OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:5

-so in Christ we, though many, form one body, and each member belongs to all the others.
+in the same way, we are united in Christ as one body, and each member is connected to all the others.

 ## Romans 12:6